 Japan may not be at the top of your snorkeling bucket list, but can you imagine what its 6800 islands, from the chilly north to the tropical south, have to offer?
 Japan boasts diverse marine habitats and a vast array of sea life.
 The subtropical Okinawan islands, in particular, are abundant with pristine coral reefs.
 Here, snorkelers can get up-close to manta rays, clownfish, sea turtles, reef sharks, angelfish and sea snakes and many more.
 Japan just might be the snorkeling world's best-kept secret!

 The most popular snorkeling destinations on Japanese main islands are Hokkaido (especially the Shiretoko Peninsula, famous for ice diving) and Honshū (in particular the Izu Peninsula and the Izu Islands, just a few hours drive from Tokyo, and the Kii Peninsula, further southwest on the island).

-Climate on mainland Japan in temperate, with cold winters and hot summers, from June to September.
+The climate on mainland Japan is temperate, with cold winters and hot summers, from June to September.
 Outside these months, snorkeling is limited by cooler water temperatures.

 ADD A SPOT

 Frequently sighted at Ama Beach at high tide; occasionally seen at Furuzamami Beach

 Found in all Okinawa reef areas; common at Furuzamami and Aharen

 Found in all Okinawa reef areas; abundant at Furuzamami Beach

 Common on all reef spots